arvindve/test-repo/README.md

 ### Geography

-I Live in Hong Kong Island.
+I Live in Hong Kong Island and it's a great place

 ### Recent Learning
 - *Data Structure and Software Design on Edx*